huww98/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Kubernetes does not support the modification of the `volumeClaimTemplates` of a StatefulSet currently.
-This enhancement proposes to support modifications to the `volumeClaimTemplates`, automatically patching the associated PersistentVolumeClaim objects if applicable.
-Currently, PVC `spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations`
-can be patched.
+Currently, the Kubernetes prohibits modifications to `spec.volumeClaimTemplates` of a `StatefulSet`.
+This KEP proposes enabling updates to this field and its associated `PersistentVolumeClaim (PVC)` objects.

+Specifically, the following types of modifications will be supported for each volume claim template object in `spec.volumeClaimTemplates`:

+1. Increasing the requested storage size (`spec.resources.requests.storage`).
+2. Modifying the Volume Attributes Class (VAC) used by the claim (`spec.volumeAttributesClassName`).
+3. Modifying volume claim template's labels (`metadata.labels`).
+4. Modifying volume claim template's annotations (`metadata.annotations`).

+Additionally, the `StatefulSet` API will be extended to include the `spec.volumeClaimUpdatePolicy` field.
+This will be used to support different claim update strategies.

-All the updates to PersistentVolumeClaim can be coordinated with `Pod` updates to honor any dependencies between them.
+All the updates to `PersistentVolumeClaim` will be coordinated with Pod updates to honor any dependencies between them.

 ## Motivation